backmind/autoRICEWQ/README.md

 ### Errors and exceptions
 In the devious case of an error during the execution occurs, output files will be moved to the same folder indicated in [Output files](#output-files) but with a preceding "ERROR-" word in the folder name.
 Inside the folder will be a file "run.log" with the info of the error.
 Those errors are registered nevertheless they are coming from autoRICEWQ or from RICEWQ, in order to accurately help to fix them.

+# Disclaimer
+The contributors of autoRICEWQ are not part of the team nor involved with RICEWQ or Waterborne Environmental, Inc. The autor of autoRICEWQ wants to thank Waterborne Environmental, Inc. for the development of the RICEWQ software and model, which is really useful.